Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Atiyah-Hirzebruch spectral sequence

 where $j$ runs the set (denoted by $I_p$) of inequivalent $p$-cells of $X$ that are not in $Y$, and $G_{D^p_j}$ is the little group that fixing the $p$-cell $D^p_j$.
-The $E^1$-page expresses the collection of ``local data of SPT phases", which we write it in the following table
+Note that for each $p$-cell $D^p_j$, the group $h^q_{G_{D^p_j}}(pt)$ is dictated solely by the subgroup $G_{D^p_j}$.
+The $E^1$-page expresses the collection of ``local data of SPT phases", which we write in the following table